Punisher: War Zone: Box office

 On its opening weekend, Punisher: War Zone grossed $4,271,451 in 2,508 theaters in the United States averaging $1,703 and ranking #8 at the box office.
 The film grossed $8,050,977 domestically, making Punisher: War Zone the lowest-grossing film based on a Marvel Comics property, below Elektra and Howard the Duck.
-It also grossed $2,049,059 internationally, bringing it to $10,100,036 worldwide, making it a box office bomb comparing to its $35 million budget.
+It also grossed $2,049,059 internationally, bringing it to $10,100,036 worldwide, making it a box office bomb against its $35 million budget.

 Critical response

+Punisher: War Zone received negative reviews by critics for its story, performances (particularly West's), characters, tone and violence, although many praised Stevenson's performance along with some praising its action, style, humor, visuals and faithfulness to the source material.
+Metacritic, which uses a weighted average, assigned the film a score of 30 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.